8 Cultural Differences between US and Switzerland

 The USA is a republic, not a democracy.
 Switzerland is probably the world’s only true democracy.
 In the USA, like most republics, the populace votes for representatives who serve for a preset, limited time.
 In Switzerland, the entire eligible voting population can have a voice in most legislation.

-One would be forgiven for thinking that this situation would lead to anarchy and ridiculous legislation.
+One would be forgiven for thinking that this situation would lead to anarchy and impractical legislation.
 The contrary is true, and the country has relatively low taxes, a business-friendly culture, and more rules and regulations than you would expect.

 2. Local Traditions and Cultures